Franz Grillparzer

-Biography
+Life and career

 Franz Grillparzer was born in Vienna, Austria.
-His father, the advocate E. J. Grillparzer, was a severe pedant and a staunch upholder of the liberal traditions of the reign of Joseph II.
-E. J. Grillparzer was an unsuccessful lawyer whose fortunes were ruined by Napoleon's invasion.
+His father, the unsuccessful lawyer E. J. Grillparzer, whose fortunes were ruined by Napoleon's invasion, was a severe pedant and a staunch upholder of the liberal traditions of the reign of Joseph II.
 His mother, Anna Franziska, was a nervous, highly-strung woman, daughter of Christoph Sonnleithner, sister to Joseph and Ignaz, aunt to Leopold.

 Franz's father wished him to become a lawyer, and he entered the University of Vienna in 1807 as a student of jurisprudence.
 Two years later his father died, leaving the family in difficult circumstances.
 After obtaining his degree from the university in 1811, Franz became a private tutor for a noble family; then in 1813, he entered the civil service as a clerk at the Imperial Hofkammer (Exchequer) in Austria.
 In 1821, he unsuccessfully applied to the position of scribe at the Imperial Library, and later that same year, he was relocated to the Ministry of Finance.
 In 1832, he became director of the archives at the Imperial Hofkammer, a position he held until his retirement in 1856.
 Grillparzer had little capacity for an official career and regarded his position merely as a means of independence.

 From early youth, Grillparzer displayed a strong literary impulse.
 He devoted especial attention to the Spanish drama, and many of his works show the influence of Pedro Calderón de la Barca.
 In 1853, he wrote an autobiography of his life and times from birth to 1836.
 Among his posthumous writings are many fragments of literary, philosophic, and political criticism, all of them indicating a strong and independent spirit, not invariably just, but distinct, penetrating, and suggestive.